marcoviero/simstack/README.md

 An open-source, Python version of SIMSTACK.

 For those familiar with the IDL version, viero_quick_stack is a similar wrapper to the stack_in_redshift_slices function.
-The python version of the code is intended to be object oriented, with map objects (containing maps, noisemaps, beams, color corrections, etc.) and catalog objects (with RA/DEC lists for different selection criteria) collected into libraries, and SIMSTACK performed with one line of code.
+The python version of the code is intended to be object oriented, with map objects (containing maps, noisemaps, beams, color corrections, etc.) and catalog objects (with RA/DEC lists for different selection criteria) collected into libraries, and SIMSTACK performed from *the command line*, or from a script containing one line of code.

 ## Getting Started

-**As of *1/28/2017* SIMSTACK  got easier to use!** Edit the parameter file (**use example.cfg as a guide**) to set the local paths to your maps, catalogs, and pickles (examples below), as well as to choose the binning and method of stacking  and run from the command line with:
+**As of *1/28/2017* SIMSTACK  got easier to use!** After setting local paths in your .bashrc (or .bash_profile), edit the parameter file (**use example.cfg as a guide**) to define your maps, catalogs, and pickled outputs (examples below), as well as to choose the binning and method of stacking,  and run from the command line with:
 ../run_simstack_cmd_line.py example.cfg

+There are just a few steps needed to get started.
+* Make sure all dependencies are installed
+* Set your paths in the .bashrc (or .bash_profile)
+* Edit the parameter file to
+	* contain paths and map/catalog names
+	* desired binning
+	* whether to stack in redshift bins, or all at once
+	* map specific details like
+		* color corrections
+		* beam FWHM (solid angle if converting from MJy/sr to Jy/beam)

 ##### Dependencies
+* Python 2
 * Git repositories
 	* simstack
 	* utils